Simulations of gravitational collapse in null coordinates IV: evolving through the event horizon, with an application to the spherical charged scalar field: Regular centre

 Now let $U=U(u)$ and $R=R(u,x)$.
 Our metric coefficients become

 We impose $R(u,0)=0$, thus fixing the regular centre at $x=0$, and we make $u$ proper time at the centre by setting $U=u$.
 This gives us

-From elementary flatness, all these conditions at the centre must also hold in an arbitary curved spherical spacetime with a regular centre $R=x=0$ and $u$ proper time at the centre.
-Beyond spherical symmetry, in spherical coordinates, they will also hold at the regular ``central'' worldline $R=x=0$ as long as it is geodesic, see Appendix~III.E.2 of Paper~I for this subtlety.
+From elementary flatness, these conditions at the centre must also hold in an arbitary curved spherical spacetime with a regular centre $R=x=0$ and $u$ proper time at the centre.
+Beyond spherical symmetry, in spherical coordinates, they will also hold at the regular worldline $R=x=0$ as long as it is geodesic, see Appendix~III.E.2 of Paper~I.